Real-time Velocity Profile Optimization for Time-Optimal Maneuvering with Generic Acceleration Constraints: RESULTS

 \subsubsection{Full-Lap Computational Times}

 Table \ref{tab_full_lap} reports the computational (CPU) times of the FBGA and OCP$_\mathrm{bench}$ methods when computing the speed profiles over full laps.
 The CPU times of FBGA range in $2.39-11.44$ ms, and they are $2-3$ orders of magnitude lower\footnote{As a remark, the CPU times are obtained with single runs of our FBGA, without averaging over multiple runs.} than OCP$_\mathrm{bench}$.
-The CPU times of both methods are influenced by the path curvature values and the implementation of the g-g-v constraints \eqref{eq_OCP_ay_constr}-\eqref{eq_OCP_ax_constr}.
-For the car, these constraints are modeled with bilinear splines, while for the motorcycle we use analytical functions, which are computationally cheaper.

-These results show that our FBGA algorithm supports any formulation of the g-g-v acceleration constraints, independently of their complexity, without the need for convexity or differentiability assumptions.
+The CPU times of both methods are influenced by the path curvature values\footnote{A CPU time analysis of our FBGA shows that roughly $20\%$ of the time is spent in the \textsc{VelSat} function, $60\%$ in the \textsc{Forward} and $20\%$ in the \textsc{Backward} functions.
+These ratios highly depend on the provided path.} and the implementation of the g-g-v constraints \eqref{eq_OCP_ay_constr}-\eqref{eq_OCP_ax_constr}.
+For the car, these constraints are modeled with bilinear splines, while for the motorcycle, we use analytical functions, which are computationally cheaper.\\ These results show that our FBGA algorithm supports any formulation of the g-g-v acceleration constraints, independently of their complexity, without the need for convexity or differentiability assumptions.